syntraaid-group12/syntraaid-docs/docs/manuals/admin-manual.md

 ### What You Will See

-Summary Cards at the Top
+**Summary Cards at the Top**

 These cards give you a quick overview of the system at a glance:

 - Total Projects
 - Total Volunteers
 - Tasks Completed
 - Reports Generated

 **Navigation Menu**

-On the left side of the screen (or accessible via the menu icon on smaller screens), you will find links to all admin sections:
+On the left side of the screen, or accessible via the menu icon on smaller screens, you will find links to all admin sections:

 - Users
 - Reports